-In an effort to increase business recycling and reduce waste to the landfill, Salt Lake City amended its Solid Waste and Recycling Ordinance (9.08.200) to include business and multi-family properties.
-The amendment went into effect January 4, 2016.
-Businesses have until January 4, 2018 to comply.
+What: In an effort to increase business recycling and reduce waste to the landfill, Salt Lake City amended its Solid Waste and Recycling Ordinance (9.08.200) to include business and multi-family properties.
+Businesses and multi-family properties that produce over 4 cubic yards** of waste per week are now required to have a recycling program.
+The amendment went into effect January 4, 2016 with a compliance start date of January 4, 2018.

 - Ordinance Exemption Request (link)

 - For business that are self-hauling, please call 801-535-6984 for verification.